athulnairrr/ML_Algorithms/YOLO/README.md

 then rename the file to new_project.yaml

-then continue
+then continue with the other cells

 Hope this makes it easy for few who are starting out

-i followed this Youtube video : https://www.youtube.com/watch?v=GRtgLlwxpc4&t=946s
+I followed this Youtube video : https://www.youtube.com/watch?v=GRtgLlwxpc4&t=946s